• Skip to primary navigation

-Understanding how they work may seem complex but they have the easiest and time-efficient way of controlling flow.
+Understanding how they work may seem complex but they have the easiest and most time-efficient way of controlling flow.
 They are easy to install, operate, and maintain.
 What more do you have to know about butterfly valves?

 Here are ideas about how butterfly valves work and where they are best applied.